trien-hong/ChromeHttpRequestBlocker/README.md

     * Since this is for personal use and I know how to add valid patterns I've removed it.
     * I believe it makes the extension a little bit faster.
 Especially if you have thousands of patterns to check.
 * Simply add a site like `google.com` is all you need
-    * In the background, when you click save the extension will automatically add in the correct patterns to be able to block request
+    * In the background, when you click save, the extension will automatically add in the correct patterns to be able to block request
     * The patterns are `*://*.` for prefix and `/*` for suffix
     * It will look something like `*://*.google.com/*` or `*://*.yahoo.com/*` or `*://*.ads.twitter.com/*`
         * Note that blocking subdomain(s) will not block the actual domain
         * For example, blocking `ads.twitter.com` will not block `twitter.com`
-        * Note that blocking the actual domain will block all subdomains
+        * Note that blocking the actual domain will block all subdomain(s)
         * For example, blocking `google.com` will also block `ads.google.com`
     * I am aware there are more types of patterns but this is the most useful for me
     * Please do remember to save after adding your site(s)